HIV Risk Calculator & Complete Exposure Guide (2026)

 Why general articles can’t answer your question

 Most HIV websites are written to be broadly true, but not personally accurate.
 They have to cover every country, every partner profile, and every type of exposure, so the data stays deliberately general.
-Your question is more specific: what does this mean for my EXACT encounter?
+Your question is more specific: what does this mean for my exact encounter?
 The answer depends on concrete inputs such as local prevalence, your role, what actually happened with protection, real-world treatment and viral suppression, and whether there were cuts or irritation.
 When any of these details are guessed or misunderstood, people often end up in the worst of both worlds: unnecessary panic, or false reassurance.
 A personalized calculation replaces guesswork with a transparent, step-by-step estimate, giving you a clear probability, the assumptions behind it, and next steps matched to your risk tier.

 What Goes Into Your Personalized Calculation

-Generic hiv risk calculators cannot tell you what your specific encounter means, because they ignore the exact inputs that change the maths.
+Generic HIV risk calculators cannot tell you what your specific encounter means, because they ignore the exact inputs that change the maths.
 A personalized report takes your answers, maps them to evidence-based baseline rates, then applies only the modifiers that your scenario actually earns.

 | Variable we use | Why it matters in the calculation |